kubernetes/minikube/site/content/en/docs/Tasks/loadbalancer.md

 ## Using `minikube tunnel`

 Services of type `LoadBalancer` can be exposed via the `minikube tunnel` command.
-It will run until Ctrl-C is hit.
+It will run in a separate terminal until Ctrl-C is hit.

 ## Example